ajhous44/cody/README.md

 - `langchain`: A language processing library used for text splitting and embeddings.
 - `watchdog`: Monitor filesystem events in real-time.
 - `openai`: Generate smart responses using OpenAI's language model.
+- `speech_recognition`: Convert speech to text for voice interaction.
+- `gtts`: Google Text-to-Speech library for generating audio from text.
+- `pygame`: Library to play audio files.

 ## 💡 Usage

-To query your codebase, type 'Q' and press enter.
+- For version V4 (Text Interaction), type 'Q' and press enter.
 Cody will prompt you to input your question.
 Once you've entered your query, Cody will generate a response based on its knowledge base.
+Use Cody to debug code, troubleshoot errors, ask for help in adding new features, understand how functions interact across files, and more.

+- For version V5 (Voice Interaction), simply speak to Cody, and it will respond accordingly.
+Cody is here to assist you with various programming tasks, making it a valuable tool in your coding journey.

-To stop the script, type 'exit' and press enter.
+To stop the script, type 'exit' or speak the word 'exit' and press enter.
+Cody will gracefully terminate the program.

 ## ⚠️ Notes & Tips